pranuthapunukula/Text-Recognition-For-Accessibility/README.md

 ## Reflections & Next Steps

 **What we learned:**

+In this project, we learned how to implement OCR models, focusing on Keras-OCR, as well as compute metrics specific to OCR, such as the Word Error Rate and Character Error Rate as created by Keras-OCR.
+Our model is currently performing with a Mean Word Error Rate of 67.42% and a Mean Character Error Rate of 27.36%.
+We also learned how to troubleshoot problems occurring from large datasets, specifically obtained through Kaggle downloads.
+We learned to sample down on the data, as well as scale up - depending on the circumstances and the power capabilities of our machines.

 - How to work with large datasets: download and sample
 - How to implement OCR models, particularly Keras-OCR
 - How to compute OCR specific metrics (WER and CER)